 Main Residence capital gains tax Exemption

+Do you know your own home has capital gains tax exemption?
 Have you thought about your intention in occupying the residence?
-This is because the mere intention to live in a dwelling as the main residence, without ever doing so, is insufficient for you to be eligible for the main residence capital gains tax exemption.
+This is because the mere intention to live in a dwelling as the main residence is not sufficient.
+If you never lived in the residence, it’s highly likely that you are not eligible for capital gains tax exemption.
 As mentioned, for you to qualify for the exemption you must actually occupy the dwelling.

 What Happens When There Are Delays in Moving into the Main Residence?

-There are times when there is a gap between when you buy a dwelling you intend to be your main residence and the time you actually move in.
+There are times when there is a gap between when you buy a dwelling you intend to be your main residence.
+And the time you actually move in.
 You may not be able to move into the new dwelling due to illness or other unforeseen issues.
-In this situation, the main residence exemption will apply on the date of ownership if the house was occupied by the time it was realistic to do so.
+In this situation, the main residence exemption will apply on the date of ownership.
+The house was occupied by the time it was realistic to do so.
 This is often the settlement date of the purchase contract.

-When you buy a home and are yet to dispose/sell off your previous property, you can treat both dwellings as your main residence for up to 6 months.
+When you buy a home and are yet to sell off your previous property, there’s a 6 months exemption.
+You can treat both dwellings as your main residence for up to 6 months. .
 This is provided: